lizmat/raku-all-modules/nkh/P6-Data-Dump-Tree/README.md

 The type of the variable with a '.' appended.
 IE: '.Str', '.MyClass'

 Data::DumpTree will display

+  * Ints have their type set to a white space string to reduce noise

   * Hashes as '{n}' where n is the number of element of the hash